Special-Needs Speakers for Conferences & Workshops

 Patty Terrasi and Gina Gallagher, motivational speakers, imperfect sisters, and authors of Shut Up About Your Perfect Kid, A Survival Guide for Ordinary Parents of Special Children, will share with your audience the laughter, joy and heartaches of their journey of how to accept perfectly imperfect children just the way they are.

-Our topics cover all special-needs, including Early Intervention, Mental Health, School, Bullying, Autism, Down Syndrome, Transition-to Adult challenges and much more.
+Topics: all special-needs, including Early Intervention, Mental Health, School, Bullying, Autism, Downs Syndrome, Transition-to Adult challenges and more.

 Workshop 1: Shut Up About Your Perfect Kid!
 The Movement of Imperfection

 Primary Audience: Parents of Special Children This humorous and heartwarming 90-minute workshop for special-needs audiences is based on the best-selling book, Shut Up About Your Perfect Kid!
 A Survival Guide for Ordinary Parents of Special Children.
 Using hilarious anecdotes and fun exercises (no Spandex required), the sisters will show attendees how to let go of the expectations they have for their special-needs children and love the reality.

 Workshop 2: Transition…Cleared for Takeoff – Mom Get off the Runway!